 lower_case_table_namesto be consistent between the source and replica servers.
 This parameter is 1 by default in Azure Database for MySQL.

 SET GLOBAL lower_case_table_names = 1;

 Create a user account on the source server that is configured with replication privileges.
-This can be done through SQL commands or a tool like MySQL Workbench.
-Consider whether you plan on replicating with SSL as this will need to be specified when creating the user.
+This can be done through SQL commands or a tool such as MySQL Workbench.
+Consider whether you plan on replicating with SSL, as this will need to be specified when creating the user.
 Refer to the MySQL documentation to understand how to add user accounts on your source server.

 In the following commands, the new replication role created can access the source from any machine, not just the machine that hosts the source itself.
 This is done by specifying "syncuser@'%'" in the create user command.
 See the MySQL documentation to learn more about specifying account names.